vidursaigal/Obsidian-Notes/Literature Notes/Immunology Research/Engineered T cell therapy for central nervous system injury.md

 **Key Findings:**

-1. **Engineered T Cells:** Researchers engineered transiently autoimmune T cells (ETAs) that demonstrated neuroprotective efficacy in CNS injury models, primarily by modulating myeloid cells via IFNγ.
+1. **Engineered T Cells:** Researchers engineered transiently autoimmune T cells (ETAs) that demonstrated neuroprotective efficacy in CNS injury models, primarily by modulating myeloid cells via IFNγ (see: [[Interferon gamma (IFN-γ)]]).
 2. **Antigen Specificity:** These ETAs specifically targeted antigens related to CNS injuries, guiding their migration and enhancing their neuroprotective effects.
 The study confirmed the antigen specificity of injury-associated T cells through the recognition of myelin peptides.
 3. **Neuroprotection Mechanisms:** The neuroprotective effects were partially attributed to the regulation of inflammation at the injury site, reducing macrophage infiltration and promoting a shift in the microglial population towards less inflammatory phenotypes.